MCJ announces a new Christmas decoration contest that begins today. Hurry - submission deadline is Dec. 15

 Rapson continued, saying he was in favor of using the matching grant portion of the RDA (Redevelopment Agency) fund program to help small businesses improve their properties.
 "As far as spending the remaining $2.5 million on the (proposed) event center, which I am a proponent of, or something else, how do you spend it?
 Do you give it to the property owners who decided they didn't want to do anything on their own?
 They've held out long enough that finally the government is going to help them improve their land and make money?
 Why are we obligated to do that?
 Why them and not someone else who owns property in town?"

 "Philosophically, it makes sense," Rapson said about the proposed Mesquite Indoor Sports Complex (MISC).

 "I haven't heard any other proposal that makes sense, that could instantly bring visitors to Mesquite.
 Visitors are the lifeblood of Mesquite," he declared.

-"We have a history of visitors visiting because of our sports facilities.
+a history of visitors visiting because of our sports facilities.
 Intuitively, a climate-controlled sports facility is great.
 It doesn't matter then that we're in the middle of the desert.
 The concept makes sense."